 Sanitary Products: Did you know the average disposable sanitary pad contains the equivalent amount of plastic as 4 carrier bags!!
 Every day the UK ‘disposes' of 1.4 million pads and 2.5 million tampons!
 This handy guide helps you navigate through the reusable menstrual product options.
 We offer reusable sanitary products such as pads and cups.

 Safety Razors: Disposable plastic razors are found along many beaches and are a prime example of unnecessary single-use plastic.
 The old fashioned safety razor actually gives you a closer, cleaner shave and replacement blades are almost always cheaper than the disposables you find on the high street.
 There are a lot of retro looking single blade options that have become popular recently, perhaps due to the growing trend in men’s grooming, but there are also great options available that serve a unisex purpose.

 Dental Floss: Dental floss is often made of plastic (nylon) and comes in plastic casing.
-While there is some controversy over silk production, you could choose a more eco-friendly packaging like Eco-Dent’s cardboard box.
-Dental Lace comes in a refillable glass tube.
+Choose dental floss made from sustainable bamboo fibre or responsibly sourced silk, that comes in a refillable glass tube.

-Make-up Pads and Wipes: Reusable fabric ones are now plentiful on the market, such as Honour Your Flow (also does sanitary products) and Cheeky Wipes.
+Make-up Pads and Wipes: Reusable fabric ones are now plentiful on the market, such as Honour Your Flow, Bambaw's super-soft multi-purpose bamboo wipes and Cheeky Wipes.
 Just use them and throw them in the washing machine with your eco-friendly detergent 😀

 Cotton Buds: Those pesky little plastic sticks get washed up on beaches by the thousands.
-Switch to paper and bamboo - so simple, so much choice in supermarkets and online now.
+Switch to paper and bamboo - so simple and so much choice in supermarkets and online now.